Wasserstein Stability for Persistence Diagrams: Consequences for topological summaries

-\begin{proof} Let us first assume that $\Phi:\D\to \mathcal{B}$ is Lipschitz continuous with respect to $W_p$ with constant $C$.
-Let $x\in \R^{2+}$ with $f(x)$ non-trivial.
+\begin{proof} Let us first assume that $\Phi:\D\to \mathcal{B}$ is Lipschitz continuous with respect to $W_p$ with constant $C$. \kt{We will show that $p=1$ by way of contradiction.} Let $x\in \R^{2+}$ with $f(x)\neq 0$.
 Set $X$ to be the persistence diagram consisting of $k$ copies of $x$, and $Y$ the persistence diagram containing no off-diagonal points.
 Now

 In contrast $\|\Phi(X)-\Phi(Y)\|_{\mathcal{B}}=\|\Phi(X)\|_{\mathcal{B}}=\|k \cdot f(x)\|_{\mathcal{B}}=k\| f(x)\|_{\mathcal{B}}.$

 By assumption we have for all $k$ which clearly creates a contradiction if $p>1$.